-- 3.9 The SNP does not propose more development than is set out within the adopted local plan, it seeks to maintain the designation of several Local Green Spaces.
-The suite of policies included within the plan are not considered to restrict development or seek to propose greater development than is set out within the adopted local plan. - 3.10 The conclusions of the above screening assessment on Shenstone neighbourhood plan review indicate that Strategic Environmental Assessment will not be required. - 3.11 Following consultation with the statutory consultees, all confirmed that they agreed with the conclusions of this screening assessment.
+- 3.9 The SNPR does not propose more development than is set out within the adopted local plan, nor does it allocate sites for development.
+The suite of policies included within the plan are not considered to restrict development or seek to propose greater development than is set out within the adopted local plan. - 3.10 The conclusions of the above screening assessment on Stonnall neighbourhood plan review indicate that Strategic Environmental Assessment will not be required. - 3.11 Following consultation with the statutory consultees, all confirmed that they agreed with the conclusions of this screening assessment.